zeekay/soundcloud-cli/README.rst

 share
 ~~~~~

-Share a track with a set of users on Soundcloud.
+Share a track with a set of users on SoundCloud.

 ::